luxigo/MereProof/README.md

 As part of the hackathon, the worfklow for anchoring hashes, building and verifying proofs anchored on Alephium (using this project from AngularJS 1.8.2) was implemented in project Merklizer (branch hackathon): https://github.com/luxigo/merklizer/tree/hackathon

-You can see the diff here https://github.com/alsenet-labs/merklizer/compare/master...luxigo:merklizer:hackathon.patch (or ignoring identation changes with "git diff origin/master -b")
+You can see the diff here https://github.com/alsenet-labs/merklizer/compare/master...luxigo:merklizer:hackathon.patch

+(or with colors and ignoring identation changes with eg: "git diff origin/hackathon -b")

 ## Build